-- (1) The Bonus and Non-Equity Incentive Plan Compensation amounts are not reduced by the Named Executive's election, if any, to defer receipt of bonuses into the EDCP or an election to convert a portion of his or her bonus into the purchase of Class A Stock.
-None of these conditions applied in 2018 - (2) The values of stock options (granted under the OIP) and stock awards (granted under the OIP) represent the grant date fair value of awards granted in the fiscal year.
-The underlying assumptions and methodology used to value our stock options and stock awards are described in note 15 to our consolidated financial statements for the year ended December 31, 2018 included in our Annual Report on Form 10-K for the year ended December 31, 2018 which is available without charge, except for exhibits to the report, by (i) writing to Oppenheimer Holdings Inc., 85 Broad Street, 22nd Floor, New York, New York 10004, Attention: Secretary, (ii) calling 1-800-221-5588, or (iii) emailing us with your request at info@opco.com.
+- The Bonus and Non-Equity Incentive Plan Compensation amounts are not reduced by the Named Executive's election, if any, to defer receipt of (1) bonuses into the EDCP or an election to convert a portion of his bonus into the purchase of Class A Stock.
+None of these conditions applied in 2019. - The values of stock options (granted under the OIP) and stock awards (granted under the OIP) represent the grant date fair value of awards granted in (2)the fiscal year.
+The underlying assumptions and methodology used to value our stock options and stock awards are described in note 15 to our consolidated financial statements for the year ended December 31, 2019 included in our Annual Report on Form 10-K for the year ended December 31, 2019 which is available without charge, except for exhibits to the report, by (i) writing to Oppenheimer Holdings Inc., 85 Broad Street, 22nd Floor, New York, New York 10004, Attention: Secretary, (ii) calling 1-800-221-5588, or (iii) emailing us with your request at info@opco.com.
 Details of stock options and stock awards held by the Named Executives appear in the "Outstanding Equity Awards Table" and notes thereto appearing below.
-Awards granted in January of 2019 (which awards are not included in this table) when added to the prior year's cash bonus and salary, taken together, yield the total annual compensation awarded for the performance of the Named Executives for 2018. - (3) We have a nonqualified deferred compensation plan into which senior executives, including the U.S. Named Executives, could elect to defer some or all of their year-end bonuses.
-No Named Executive made a deferral in 2018.
+Awards granted in January of 2020 (which awards are not included in this table) when added to the prior year's cash bonus and salary, taken together, yield the total annual compensation awarded for the performance of the Named Executives for 2019. - We have a nonqualified deferred compensation plan into which senior executives, including the U.S. Named Executives, could elect to defer some (3) or all of their year-end bonuses.
+No Named Executive made a deferral in 2019.
 No above-market earnings were recorded.
 The amount in the table above from Mr. A.G.
-Lowenthal represents the distributions received by the CEO from the EDCP in fiscal year 2018 which is composed of deposits made to the EDCP in the years prior to 2007 plus earnings thereon.
-Details about the earnings from the EDCP appear below in the "Nonqualified Deferred Compensation Table." - (4) See the chart below "All Other Compensation Table" for a description of the amounts appearing in column (i).
-All other compensation includes perquisites and commission income. - (5) The three executive officers of Oppenheimer & Co.
-Inc. and Oppenheimer Asset Management Inc. appearing in the table are not officers of Oppenheimer Holdings Inc. and they do not, except for R.S.
+Lowenthal represents the distributions received by the CEO from the EDCP in fiscal year 2019 which is composed of deposits made to the EDCP in the years prior to 2007 plus earnings thereon.
+Details about the earnings from the EDCP appear below in the "Nonqualified Deferred Compensation Table." - (4)includes perquisites and commission income. - The three executive officers of Oppenheimer & Co.
+Inc. and Oppenheimer Asset Management Inc. appearing in the table are not officers of (5) Oppenheimer Holdings Inc. and they do not, except for R.S.
 Lowenthal who became a director of the Company in May 2013, perform any policy making functions for Oppenheimer Holdings Inc.